PoProstuMieciek/Instagram-Data-Scrapper/README.md

-# Instagram Scraper
+# Wikipedia Scraper

 ## Project Description

-This is a simple data scraper that uses [Instagram Basic Display API](https://developers.facebook.com/docs/instagram-basic-display-api).
+This is a simple data scraper that uses [Wikipedia Basic Display API](https://developers.facebook.com/docs/instagram-basic-display-api).

 It creates a database with archived data from specified user profile.
 It collects data such as: